How People Use Ensō

 How people use Ensō

-The list is non-exclusive, howwhy, and the use-cases do overlap a fair bit.
+The list is non-exhaustive, howwhy, and the use-cases do overlap a fair bit.
 But, perfect is the enemy of published, so let's go!

 Top-level

-It feels like the use-cases fall into these three categories:
+It feels like the main use-cases fall into these three categories:

 Journaling

-That's the most common use case.
-Some people use Ensō for their morning pages (often mentioning The Artist's Way), some like to review/think-through their day in the evening.
+Journaling is the most common use case.
+Some people use Ensō for their morning pages (often mentioning The Artist's Way), some like to review/think through their day in the evening.

-I fall into the former group (Stream of Consciousness Morning Notes) although I also write in it every New Week.
+I fall into the former group (Stream of Consciousness Morning Notes) and also use it to plan/revisit every New Week.

 Expressive Writing